Below is the latest information that we have about updated health guidelines for the 2021-22 school year.

 Please know that our health measures are in accordance with guidance from the Tri-County Health Department (TCHD), Colorado Department of Public Health and Environment (CDPHE) and Centers for Disease Control and Prevention (CDC).
 All of these agencies strongly recommend that school districts take a layered approach to mitigating the transmission of COVID-19 as much as possible.
 This means using multiple mitigation measures layered on top of one another to prevent the spread of COVID-19.
 Below are details about APS’ layered approach.

 Of course, public health guidance may change quickly and frequently depending on circumstances, so please be assured that we will share information with you as quickly as possible.
 We thank you in advance for your flexibility, understanding and support.

 The most significant layer to prevent transmission of COVID-19 is for as many people in the APS community to receive COVID-19 vaccines as possible.
-As we shared with staff members during the last school year, once the Food and Drug Administration (FDA) grants full approval of a COVID-19 vaccine, all APS staff will be required to be vaccinated.
+As we shared with staff members during the last school year, now that the Food and Drug Administration (FDA) granted full approval of a COVID-19 vaccine, all APS staff are required to be vaccinated.

 UPDATED 8/31/21: Mask Requirement Extended to Students and Staff at All School Buildings